 The Campus Center is the “activity” center for the campus.
-It houses Kettering Dining Services, C-Store, BJ’s Lounge & Grill, the Wellness Center, television studios, WKUF, Financial Aid, Admissions, Campus Safety, recycling center, student activities areas and other administrative offices.
+It houses Kettering Dining Services, C-Store, BJ’s Lounge & Grill, the Wellness Center, television studios, WKUF, Financial Aid, Admissions, Campus Safety, a recycling center, student activities areas and other administrative offices.

 Kettering’s 70,000 square foot Connie and Jim John Recreation Center, located just west of the Thompson Residence Hall, has a full complement of aerobic, strength, and sports amenities, in addition to student and alumni lounges, making it the likely focus of many student and alumni social and recreational activities.
 It houses a six-lane swimming pool, four multi-purpose regulation basketball courts, four racquetball courts, and a 1/8 mile suspended indoor track.
 Other areas include an aerobics/dance room, a free-weight room, and a fitness/exercise room that overlook the pool and gymnasium.

 Frances Willson Thompson Hall is the on-campus residence facility for Kettering University.
 The facility has four floors, and is designed in a figure eight formation with two courtyards.
 It is divided into 17 units of 17-37 residents.
 Common spaces include multiple lounges/lobbies, computer labs, a community kitchen, a gaming area and laundry facilities.
-Each resident room is equipped with a single bed, desk and chair, wardrobe unit with shelves, and with a micro fridge and microwave.
+Each resident room is equipped with a single bed, desk and chair, wardrobe unit with shelves, and with a microwave/fridge.
 All rooms are air conditioned, heated and have access to telephone and internet.
 Most residents share a suite with another resident (two private rooms connected by a door).
 Residents share community bathrooms, which are located at the intersections of each hallway.

 The Innovation Center at Kettering University is an approximately 9,000 square foot multi-tenant laboratory facility that supports scientific and technologically-based “start-up” companies that have a need for dedicated research laboratories in the first three to four years of their existence.
 It consists of six laboratories that are capable of being divided into twelve intimate laboratories, private offices, a conference/training room, business center, break area and private shower facilities.
 The Innovation Center is the first Leadership in Energy and Environmental Design (LEED) Silver Certified building in Genesee County.

 Einstein Bros.
-Bagels, located in the University Corner Building across the street from the Campus Center, provides students the option of eating breakfast and lunch using their meal plans.
+Bagels, located in the University Corner Building across from the Campus Center, provides students the option of eating breakfast and lunch using their meal plans.
 The 2,500 square-foot building also houses a Flint Police Service Station.

 Kettering facilities are accessible to the handicapped.
 The majority of the campus buildings are inter-connected for ease of movement during inclement weather.
 Convenient parking is provided adjacent to all campus buildings.

 Harris Fields, adjacent to the Recreation Center, is the 25 acre sports complex for use by Kettering students.
 The rectangular portion contains areas for two soccer fields or two flag football fields or two lacrosse fields.
 This section is lit by Musco Lighting, the premier sports lighting company in the world.
 Softball can be played on 4 fields, complete with backstops and crushed limestone infields.
 Lacrosse and soccer also utilize the outfields for club practices and games.
-Informal play, the popular IM Sports program and club sports all utilize Kettering Park.
+Informal play, the popular IM Sports program and club sports all utilize Harris Fields.
 Students, faculty and staff are also active on the .62 mile (1K) walking/jogging path that circumscribes the sports fields.